fasteddiegarcia/austincodingacademy.com/_posts/2016-11-29-javascript-clock-three-steps.md

 layout: post

-title: How To Create a Digital Javascript Clock In Three Easy Steps
+title: How To Create a Digital JavaScript Clock In Three Easy Steps
 author:
   display_name: austincode